albusfangautonomy/control_notes/notes/pid.md

 Why multiple loops?
 1. **Inner loops can be tuned to respond quickly to local disturbances, the outer loop can be tuned more conservatively to reject sensor noise and increase stability**
 2. Cascade approach makes it easier to isolate the problem
-3. Multiple groups can work separate parts.
+3. Multiple groups can work on separate parts.
    - The motor you buy has a built-in controller

 ---

 How to Tune Cascade loops
 1. Case 1: Inner loop speed >> outer loop speed
-   - can be tuned separately.
-Assume the other loops not present and tune like normal
+   - Can be tuned separately.
+Assume the other loop is not present and tune like normal
-2. Case 2: Inner loop speed $$\approx$$ Outerloop speed
+2. Case 2: Inner loop speed $$\approx$$ Outer loop speed
    - Tune inner loop with a guess
    - Tune outer loop
    - Iterate

 ### Discrete PID
-There are three major characteristics of a digital system:  1. **Sample Time** 2. **Quatization** 3. **Transport Delay**
+There are three major characteristics of a digital system:  1. **Sample Time** 2. **Quantization** 3. **Transport Delay**

 **Please check out discrete time control page for more details on discrete PID controller**